 The Montessori Classroom

-In the Montessori classroom, care and respect for each other and for the environment are stressed at all times.
-The children have the freedom to move about the classroom, choose activities appropriate to their ability, explore all the constructive possibilities of their chosen "work," and visit with other children.
-Through their "work," children develop a sense of calm joyfulness and an inner discipline.
+In a Montessori classroom, care and respect for each other and for the environment are stressed at all times.
+Each child is provided the freedom to move about the classroom, choose activities appropriate to their ability, explore all the constructive possibilities of their chosen “work,” and socialize with other children.
+Through their “work,” children develop a sense of serenity, joyfulness and an inner discipline.

-Children in the Montessori environment are aided in developing independence and a positive self-image.
+Children in a Montessori environment are aided in developing independence and a positive self-image.
 They are guided in gaining increased learning skills and in maintaining their natural love of learning.
 Most importantly, each child is fully respected and honored for the gifts they are already contributing to society.

 Dr. Montessori returned to her studies, devoting her life to this goal.
 In 1907, in a slum in San Lorenzo, Italy, the first “Children’s House,” Casa dei Bambini, began.
 As reports of Dr. Montessori’s exceptional children spread, people came from all over the world to see for themselves.
 Dr. Montessori continued to further her observations and began training teachers in her methods.
 Montessori classrooms began springing up all over the world, and with the same “surprising” results as in San Lorenzo.